What could seem simpler: program a computer to read music and produce a MIDI sound file directly. No more hours practising scales!

 if sustaining a note increases the sonority of the following notes, does not detract from their clarity, and is in accordance with the phrasing and tonality of the music, then sustain it.

 I must stress that this guide applies only to the harpsichord - organ and modern piano require a far more articulated touch than a harpsichord can use.
+Harpsichord sound is harmonic - strings can support each other against natural decay.
+Organ sound is continuously powered, piano sound is percussive not harmonic; in neither does each note have the life essence that a harpsichord gives.
 Passages in which successive notes form natural chords benefit from more sustain than melodic passages based on the human voice, which can sound only one note at a time.
 Dance music is naturally more articulated than pensive adagios or unmeasured preludes.
-Sustaining middle to low thirds, or low fifths, thickens the sound and is only suitable for closes, if even then.
+Sustaining middle to low thirds, or low fifths, thickens the sound and is rarely suitable.
+Listen to K115 for a case where I consider them effective in adding richness to the sound.

 Many long passages with no apparent rhythm may be brought to life with rhythmic sustains.
 For example, the 5th Prelude of the WTC is written as a mechanical stream of 16th notes, but is in fact a complex multi-level study in consonance: